Down the Rabbit Hole

-This site tells the story of a Victorian property on the outskirts of Bristol (Leigh Woods) from the earliest recorded use of the land through to the 1950s.
+This site tells the story of a Victorian property on the outskirts of Bristol (Woodleigh, North Road, Leigh Woods – hereafter largely referred to as “the property” or “the house”) from the earliest recorded use of the land through to the 1950s.
+Before this project, the property had only the deeds and a few anecdotal (and often inaccurate) historical details attached to it.

-Although it started as an assessment of one property, it now tells the story much of the Leigh Woods area and pockets of Bristol and Somerset history.
+Although it started as an assessment of one property, it now tells the story much of the Leigh Woods area and pockets of Bristol and Somerset history, which is the main reason for putting it online.
+This was a research intensive and primary source-heavy project and, as a former resident, a personal one for me.

-It is a story that reflects both the changing fortunes of the local area and the wider forces at work in the country.
+The story of this house reflects both the changing fortunes of the local area and the wider forces at work in the country.
 The Norman Conquest, the dissolution of the monasteries, the building of the Clifton Suspension Bridge, the rise and fall of the Ashton Court estate as well as the impact of two World Wars are all evidenced in this history.

 Like many other house histories, it is a small window into a world that had largely been forgotten.
 Much like the house at the centre of the Bristol episodes of “A House Through Time”, 10 Guinea Street, the property’s known history really only existed as a series of deeds to begin with.
 These proved to be invaluable but everything else has been compiled piece by piece through a mix of primary and secondary sources.